bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 ### What is the Testnet good for?

 - Create your test address and get your testnet funds.
-- Develop applications and try tutorials on Binance Chain without the potential to lose your own assets.
+- Develop applications and try tutorials on BNB Smart Chain without the potential to lose your own assets.
-- Test your applications against new versions of Binance Chain.
+- Test your applications against new versions of BNB Smart Chain.
 - Analyze blockchain data on a smaller, non-trivial data set compared to the public network.

 ### How to get Testnet Fund?